 - Strategically; raising awareness of the Fens, promoting the landscape approach and advocate good land and water practices for the Fens

-- Carrying out projects which will benefit the wider Fens area and partners aims for the Fens, for example; enhancing the connectivity between core sites to improve the resilience of wildlife species, developing tourism and leisure opportunities to support the fenland economy and undertaking research that will inform future management practices.
+- Supporting Partner projects and carrying out projects which will benefit the wider Fens area and partners aims for the Fens (where identified), for example; enhancing the connectivity between core sites to improve the resilience of wildlife species, developing tourism and leisure opportunities to support the fenland economy and undertaking research that will inform future management practices.

 - Act as a forum to share information and best practice approaches between the partners